zbunde/tutorials.gschool.it/source/testing_introduction.liquid.md

 1. If the number is a multiple of 5, then the program will replace the number in the array with the text "Buzz".
 1. If the number is a multiple of both 3 and 5, then program will replace the number in the array with the text "FizzBuzz".

+### Key value store

+The constraints:

+1. A user of the class can add a value stored under a key.
+1. A user can get the value for a key.
+1. A user can delete a key.
+When they do this, getting this key will return nil.
+1. A user can get the keys for the store.
+This will return a list of the keys in the store.
+1. A user can clear a store.
+Clearing a store deletes all of the keys and their values.

+Why don't we just use a Hash to implement this code?

 ## Homework

-Complete all 4 exercises using good TDD style as demonstrated in class and the Minitest::Spec syntax.
+Complete all exercises using good TDD style as demonstrated in class and the Minitest::Spec syntax.

 You should [create a Git repository](http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository){:target="_blank"}
 with one sub-directory for each of the exercises.
 This git repository should be published to Github with the name